-Even the most diehard Atlanta diner might not yet know about this underground supper club run by former Gunshow chef Chris McCord, bartender and butcher Alex Sher, and former Miller Union chef Mykel Burkhart.
+Even the most diehard Atlanta diner might not yet know about this underground supper club run by former Gunshow chef Chris McCord and bartender and butcher Alex Sher.
 But for those who do, Bovino After Dark has been a delightful dining experience worth the trek to West End on the weekends.
 Hosted inside the bar and lounge at Hop City Beer and Wine in West End, this intimate chefs counter dinner seats between 10 and 12 people, offering five courses served omakase style, with optional wine pairing (and a few extra pours) from Sher.
 You should absolutely do the pairings (and the caviar service.)
-Sher serves as both host and sommelier, which helps give Bovino After Dark a dinner party vibe, and allows McCord and Burkhart to work their magic while diners watch in anticipation of the next course.
+Sher serves as both host and sommelier, which helps give Bovino After Dark a dinner party vibe, and allows McCord to work his magic while diners watch in anticipation of the next course.
 Think courses of Funyun funnel cake over watermelon granita and royal red coconut shrimp or a char siu steamed pork belly bun with freshly made 1000 island dressing. $65 per person.
 Wine pairings and caviar optional for an additional charge.
 Reservations required.

 Inside Southern Belle; Poncey-Highland